Ask our founder, Aida Mollenkamp, and she’ll fully admit that she’d eat Mexican food daily and never tire of it.

 Pan Dulces Y Cafe

-If you’re going to go classic on your breakfast habits, then simply have a pastry and coffee upon waking.
-The most famous breakfast pastries aka pan de dulce are conchas (shells), bigotes (mustaches), orejas (ears), and besos (kisses).
+Like the Mexican answer to croissants, there are a variety of these sugary pieces of bread.
+Some of the most classics are conchas (shells), bigotes (mustaches), orejas (ears), and besos (kisses).
 We’re partial to the brioche-y, sugar-coated conchas or shells which are topped with sugar patterned in a manner that resembles a shell.

 Tamal Y Atole

-The most classic way to eat it is to have a steaming hot tamal along with the old school masa-based drink known as atole.
-It’s a sure fire way to warm up on a cold day in winter but be warned that it’s so filling you’ll likely skip lunch.
+The most classic way to eat it is to have a steaming hot tamal along with the old-school masa-based drink (that's almost like a soupy porridge) known as atole.
+It’s a sure-fire way to warm up on a cold day in winter but be warned that it’s so filling you’ll likely skip both almuerzo and comida.

-What separates the good huevos rancheros from the bad are the crispiness of the tortilla (we like it almost like a tostada), the depth of flavor in the salsa (watery is not acceptable) and we give bonus points for serving it with legit frijoles de olla or pot beans cooked with herbs and chiles.
+What separates the good huevos rancheros from the bad are the crispiness of the tortilla (we like it almost like a tostada), the depth of flavor in the salsa (watery is not acceptable) and we give bonus points for serving it with legit frijoles de olla (pot beans cooked with herbs and chiles).

 Huevos Con Rajas

 Another seriously simple breakfast dish but also seriously delicious is huevos con rajas.
 Translating to “slices or strips” rajas are sautéed poblano chiles, onions, and garlic that are finished with a touch of crema or Mexican sour cream.
-That whole mixture is addictive when served along with some quality tortillas but the breakfast answer is to have it mixed into a scramble along with a good deal of salsa.
+That whole mixture is crave-worthy when served along with some quality tortillas but the breakfast answer is to have it mixed into a scramble along with a good deal of salsa.

 Huevos Con Machaca

-When we lead our trips to Baja California, one of the most common egg-based breakfast dishes we’re offered is huevos con machaca (aka machaca con huevo).
+When we lead our trips to Baja California, one of the most common egg-based breakfast dishes we’re offered is huevos con machaca (aka machaca con huevos).
 A spiced, shredded dried beef that hails from northern Mexico, machaca is super common when you’re traveling in northern Mexico and a very popular breakfast or brunch dish in the region is machaca with eggs.
 It's said to have originated as a breakfast for the miners of Chihuahua state and is a seriously hearty breakfast dish.

 Technically memelas are an antojito (aka masa-based snacks) that hail from Oaxaca so they can be eaten any time of day.
 However, if you go to a cafe during midmorning, you'll often see these griddled masa cakes on the menu.

 Classically, molletes are said to come from northern Mexico where they were traditionally topped with beans, cheese, and chiles.
 These days you'll see almost every cafe in Mexico City offer molletes and they can have all sorts of toppings like ham, bacon, salsas, and eggs.

 What other Mexican food do you turn to for breakfast?
 Let us know in the comments below!

-More Mexico On Salt & Wind
+Connect With Salt & Wind Travel

-Connect With Salt & Wind
+More Mexico On Salt & Wind Travel